|

 again.
 I am going to get my life

 back.
-Only God and persistence help in
+Only God and persistence help in a

-it.
-Our future and our children’s lives
+battle like this.
+My life depends on it.
+Our future and our children’s lives depend on

-depend on living in a safe and healthy environment.
+living in a safe and healthy environment.

 By Diane Sabba,